LabSound/LabSound/README.md

 # Platforms

 LabSound uses RtAudio as its hardware abstraction layer for realtime audio playback.
 The repository hosts maintained project files for Visual Studio 2013, Visual Studio 2015, and XCode 7.
 While not presently supported, LabSound has been shown previously to run on other platforms including Linux (JACK via RtAudio), iOS (CoreAudio), and Android (OpenSL ES).

-LabSound requires a recent C++11 compiler.
+Compiling LabSound and its dependencies require a recent C++11 compiler.

 # Building